 - First-time home Buyers, a.k.a. you meet one of the following criteria:

-- You have never purchased a home before
+- You or your partner have never purchased a home before

 - You’ve recently experienced a breakdown of a marriage or common-law partnership